|

 Other

-go without mentioning.
-Do not leave money or valuables in your hotel room
+go without mentioning: Do not leave money or

-unattended.
-Do not leave money or valuables unattended on the beaches in
+valuables in your hotel room unattended.
+Do not leave money or valuables

-Sihanoukville.
-Do not leave your bags in a taxi or on a motorcycle or
+unattended on the beaches in Sihanoukville.
+Do not leave your bags in a

-pickpockets in tourist areas, in crowded discos and clubs, particularly clubs filled with
+careful of pickpockets in tourist areas, in crowded discos and clubs,

 and Phsar Kandal in Phnom Penh where the pickpockets are often